agentd00nut/midjourney-graph/README.md

 ## Important

-- [] The api can return jobs that are "invalid"; having no guild or channel or thread or message values that are otherwise "real"... so our variation requests will always fail; we should make these with a red border or some other indicator of "hey midjourney kinda donked up the data on this one"
-- [] Support less... dumb, ways of getting the necessary cookies for midj and discord.
-- [] Accept just username+Password for discord and automatically the cookies / auths we need.
-- [] Support for 2fa on discord logins.
+- [] The api can return jobs that appear to return invalid / incomplete json.

 ## Optimizations